-Further, reference is made to the modern anthropological views of Buytendijk, and Langeveld about children and youth.
-According to Buytendijk, in his/her exceptional position, a person has no milieu, but rather a situation which, simultaneously, is a gift and a task; therefore, his/her dialogic response is not a "reaction" but a "creative achievement".
+Further, there is reference to the modern [philosophical] anthropological views of Buytendijk, and Langeveld about children and youth.
+According to Buytendijk, in his/her exceptional position, a person has no milieu, but rather a situation which, simultaneously, is a gift and a task; hence, his/her dialogic response is not a "reaction" but a "creative achievement".
 A person continually discovers new values and gives new meaning.
 This is not so with animals.
-Youthful movement expresses that children and young persons face things pathically; adults stand gnostically more matter of fact in life, they also are more stable.
+Youthful movement expresses that children and youths face things pathically [emotionally]; adults stand in life in a more gnostic [knowing] and in a more matter-of-fact way, and they are more stable.
 (47)

 Langeveld (48) means by the concept "development" of the child that his/her becoming and changing are in the direction of adulthood.
-This does not only include physical growth, but also the acquisition of moral maturity.
+This does not include only physical growth, but the acquisition of moral maturity.
 It is more than merely growing or maturing.
 It also includes the fact that the child makes something of him/herself; he/she develops and changes him/herself.
 "I become bigger" does not only mean that his/her body becomes larger, but it means that something new arises: additional meaning is given to the world.
 Langeveld emphasizes this unique giving form (giving meaning) by a child.
 (On the significance of Langeveld's moments of becoming for pedotherapy, see section 5 below).